 Los Angeles Weapons Lawyer

-Many people choose to own firearms and for a variety of reasons.
+Many people choose to own firearms for a variety of reasons.
 You may own rifles and shotguns for hunting or skeet shooting.
 You may purchase a handgun for protection in your home, or for fun target practice on the weekends.
 We know that you likely do your best to remain inside the law, even when regulations regarding firearms in California are constantly changing.
-When you allegedly commit a violation a firearm law and charged with a crime, it can be shocking and concerning.
-If there has been misunderstanding or you were mistaken about the law, a weapons lawyer from Spolin Law P.C. will work to correct your situation and fight for the charges to be dropped or reduced.
+When you allegedly commit a violation of a firearm law and are charged with a crime, it can be shocking and concerning.
+If there has been a misunderstanding or you were mistaken about the law, a weapons lawyer from Spolin Law P.C. will work to correct your situation and fight for the charges to be dropped or reduced.

 California Gun Laws

 In California, you may purchase and own a handgun, rifle, or shotgun unless you are specifically prohibited from doing so.
 To purchase a rifle or shotgun, you must be at least 18 years old.
 To buy a handgun, you must be at least 21 years old.
 State law requires your firearms to be registered.
 As of July 1, 2018, before you manufacture or assemble a firearm, you must apply to the Department of Justice (DOJ) for a serial number.
 By January 1, 2019, if you own a firearm without a serial number, you must apply to the DOJ for one.

 California does not permit the open carry of weapons within the state.
 However, you may be able to apply for a concealed carry permit.
 This allows you to carry your weapon, loaded or unloaded, in many places, including parks, state and national forests, rest stops, and any place other than one specifically prohibited by California law.

 To apply for and obtain a concealed carry permit, you must:

 - Have a good cause to justify the permit